Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Remove-AzEnvironment.md

 ----            -------------------- -------------------------
 TestEnvironment TestRMEndpoint       TestADEndpoint/

-PS C:\> Remove-AzureRmEnvironment -Name TestEnvironment
+PS C:\> Remove-AzEnvironment -Name TestEnvironment

 Name            Resource Manager Url ActiveDirectory Authority
 ----            -------------------- -------------------------
 TestEnvironment TestRMEndpoint       TestADEndpoint/
 ```

-This example shows how to create an environment using Add-AzureRmEnvironment, and then how to delete the environment using Remove-AzureRmEnvironment.
+This example shows how to create an environment using Add-AzEnvironment, and then how to delete the environment using Remove-AzEnvironment.

 ## PARAMETERS